|

 Next, there are short annotations of the branches mentioned above, the titles of which are again links to the branches themselves.
 After this there are two empty boxes, intended for News items of the day, which, as I said, are empty and then the author’s e-mail address for more information.
 The site was last edited on 01-10-00.

+On clicking on the Global icon we are led to a single page containing the same series of links as an index, an impressive title box and a small paragraph giving information about the page.
 The Global Update is a collection of articles and assignments (see below) The articles are from magazines, newspapers and other sources.
 There is a five-column table of contents.
 The first column has the titles of the various topics of the articles.
 There are 11 articles presently.
 The second column has the language level (intermediate/upper intermediate), the third describes the skills practiced in each lesson (reading, writing, listening, speaking), the fourth has the special areas which the articles deal with (politics, information technology, industry, management etc.), and the fifth one contains key words representing the various skill areas that students are trained in (application, presentation, letter, CV etc.).
 In the third column there are listening activities indicated by the real player logo.
 It is possible for the real player to be downloaded from this page.
+By clicking on the topic, we are led to the text page.
+It has the same links to the other pages, the same title box and part of the previous table, which reminds us of the level, skills, area and the key words related to the subject.
+The rest of the page contains a text with a few graphics (pictures relevant to the subject), but the design is not particularly attractive as it is placed on a plain, white or gray background.
+There is usually a footnote stating the source from which the text was taken.
+All the lessons follow the same linear pattern with the activities following one after the other.
+In some of the reading texts there are links to other sites, some of which unfortunately do not work.
+The ones that do work lead to private sites of companies or industries or public organizations.
+In the assignments part there are interlinks leading to the other pages of the site, particularly to the writing and speaking sections, where one can find information and instructions on how to deal with a particular assignment such as a demonstration, a memo or an application.
+There is no feedback to the exercises.

 The other branches of the site have the same plain appearance but different structure and content from the Global Update.
 All of them are linked with each other and the Global Update.
 The Reading, Writing, and Speaking sections contain theory and activities and they follow the same pattern.
 For example, on the first page there is a picture and a quotation relevant to the subject and the author’s name.
 Then there is a list of links with various sub subjects leading to other subdivisions whose content is discussed and practiced in the following pages.

+In the listening section again the real player can be downloaded.
 There are five links available leading to pages with listening activities.
 All of them, however, deal with the same subject: complaining

 The idioms section is rather poor.
 It contains only two links offering material about telephoning and complaining, which are not linked to any audio material.
+However there is a notification that more subjects will be added.
+There are no activities here.

 The grammar section provides a four-column table of contents.
 The first column has the grammar point, the second column has the word “Recap”, implying recapitulation, and the fourth has exercises.
 By clicking on theory we are led to a page with links titled according to the grammar points they contain.
 Each link leads to different parts of the page.
 Each page has an exercise section, which is linked, to the recapitulation section.
 The exercise column contains numbers each of which is a link leading to one single exercise.